LukeBurbank/Doordash-Customer-Analysis/README.md

 Across all customers, spending drops significantly as the number of kids at home increases.
 Customers with no kids spend an average of ~$846, compared to ~$183 for those with one child and ~$107 for those with two.

-Interestingly, this pattern holds even within Campaign 6 customers, where overall spending is higher.
-In that segment, customers without kids spend over ~$1,250 on average, while those with children still spend substantially less.

 This suggests that household composition is a major driver of customer value.
 While marketing campaigns can increase spending, underlying lifestyle factors—such as having children—still heavily influence purchasing behavior.